WhitmanCS370/sp24-lab12/README.md

 ## Exercise 3: Line numbers

 Modify the file viewer to show line numbers on the left side of the text.
+The line numbers should not move when scrolling horizontally.